astro313/FirstYear/mod1/response.md

   distribution, luminosities, SFRs, Mgas, etc) prior to Herschel even launching.

-> We restructured the paragraph and added earlier discoveries.
+> We restructured the paragraph and added earlier discoveries, as suggested.

 10: